 Here is a small selection of photographs from a slide show which will be shown daily at the Visitor Centre at Dartington for the whole of August, as part of the celebration of 70 years of the Dartington Summer School & Festival of Music.

-I recently photographed the German pianist Volker Bertelmann known as Hauschka who is a proponent of the prepared piano.
+I recently photographed for Dartington Arts, the German pianist Volker Bertelmann known as Hauschka who is a proponent of the prepared piano.
 He played continuously for 70 minutes at a concert at Dartington Hall creating some extraordinary sounds by placing and moving a selection of objects inside the piano as he played, at times amplifying the sounds.

 Edinburgh International Festival contacted me recently for permission to use this photograph of Thea Musgrave, the celebrated composer who is ninety this year.
 It was taken when she was running a composition course at Dartington Summer School of Music.